 The real estate market in the city of Santa Clara, like the rest of Silicon Valley, is a strong sellers market still.
-Prices are up from a year ago, and inventory can’t keep up with demand.
 Below there are charts for the activities over the last few months.
-Low inventory from earlier in the year and continuous low inventory around the rest of the Valley means there is still a much greater demand to fill than is available.
-This is clear in the sales price vs list price, which has dropped to 102.8%, but has generally remained around 103% for months.
-Also, the speed of market turnover (how long a house is on the market) has remained low as far back as we can see on these charts and usually in under a month.
+Low inventory from the past year and continuous low inventory around the rest of the Valley means there is still a much greater demand to fill than properties available.
+This is clear in the sales price vs list price, which has risen to 107.5%, but has generally remained around 103% for months.
+Also, the speed of market turnover (how long a house is on the market) has remained low as far back as we can see on these charts and in under a month.
 Further in the article, we’ll check in on the condo market, too.

 Here’s a glance at the single family home statistics and trends for closings and listings for last month – updated each month on about the 5th – 10th on my RE Report site for realty stats & trends in Santa Clara: